manufrn/SHDR/README.md

 SHDR is a small package.
 To keep things simple, we decided to source it as a standalone module in a single file.
 To use it, download the file [SHDR.py](SHDR.py) and place it in you working directory.
-This file contains all the routines needed to run SHDR, which should to be imported in your preferred programming environment.
+This file contains all the routines needed to run SHDR, which should be imported in your preferred programming environment.

 A sample call would be

 ```python
 from SHDR import fit_time_series # SHDR.py file in working directoy